 Last time we discussed the most popular usability concerns for enterprise-scale monitoring.
-This time around I’ll introduce you to great time serious database tools that are highly-configurable, which can help you avoid these types of situations all together, thus ensuring that your company is always online.
+This time around I’ll introduce you to a great time serious database tools and data management tools that are highly-configurable, which can help you avoid these types of situations altogether, thus ensuring that your company is always online.

 Given that even minutes of downtime can cost your business so much, you have to design systems that are Highly Available.
 The last thing you want in a troubled data-center is to have your monitoring tools go offline as a consequence of some unknown cause.